guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 standardized AMIs : using file uploads, using remote exec, automation tools like ansible, chef which is integrated within terraform. puppet gent can be run using remote-exec.

-userdata - best wat is to use a template system
+user data - best way is to use a template system

-interpolaton in terraform may contain conditions (if-else) syntax --> `CONDITION ?
+interpolation in terraform may contain conditions (if-else) syntax --> `CONDITION ?
 TRUE : FALSE`
 Example
 `count = "${var.env == "prod" ?
 2 : 1}"`

-bultiin functions can be used terraform resources. the syntac to call a funtion is `name(arg1, arg2, ...)` and wrapped with `${...}` for example `${file("mykey.pub")}` would read the context of the public file.
+builtin functions can be used terraform resources. the syntax to call a function is `name(arg1, arg2, ...)` and wrapped with `${...}` for example `${file("mykey.pub")}` would read the context of the public file.

 For loops are typically used when assigning a value to an argument
 Example: `[for s in var.list2: upper(s)]`
 `tags = {for k, v in merge({ Name = "Myvolume" }, var.project.tags): k => lower(v)}`
 For_each loops are used to repeat nested blocks.

+CDKTF is a new way of provisioning suing Terraform --> use a programming language o write the provisioning code
+- supported languages are currently, Typescript, Python, Java, C# and Go
+- it works that just like writing an application code
+- cdktf translate (synthesize) the application code into terraform files that can be deployed by terraform

+CDKTF is based in the same technology as the AWS Cloud Development Kit (AWS CDK)

+Both AWS CDK and CDKTF will take the application code and translate it back into infrastructure configuration files the infrastructure (CloudFormation / HCL)

+to init the provider
+`cdktf get` --> it'll create the necessary golang library.
+`go mod tidy` --> download the go modules

+to provision the infra: `cdktf deploy`